notfirefox/notfirefox.github.io/docs/linux.md

 advised to not become dependant on such non-standard behavior.
 This is why we prefer user space tools from [Chimera Linux](https://chimera-linux.org/).

-#### Packages
+#### Dependencies

-Install the required packages to compile software from source.
+Install the required packages to compile the user space tools from source.

 ```sh
 sudo apt install autoconf automake bison build-essential cmake flex \